Diversity at record high at Queen’s Park

-Ontario reached a milestone last week by electing the most female MPPs in the province’s history.
-Thirty-nine in total will spend their days at Queen’s Park.
-Having diversity in the halls of power is good for democracy, according to political science professor Karen Bird, with McMaster University.
+Ontario reached a milestone last week by electing the most female MPPs in the province’s history: Thirty-nine will spend their days at Queen’s Park steering this province’s future within the halls of power.
+Diversity is good for democracy according to political science professor Karen Bird, with McMaster University.

 “It brings forward more ideas because you have more people from different backgrounds.
 There’s also an argument that it enhances the communication and trust between the legislatures and the constituents.”

 Here’s what the gender breakdown of the newly-elected Members of Provincial Parliament looks like:

 The Liberals have the most females with 20, although the NDP have the highest ratio of women with 52% of their 21 MPPs being female.